tnevolin/mm6-skill-emphasis-mod/Readme.md

 </pre>

 Melee cap is reached at the skill level 24 which is pretty high.
 Range cap is reached at the skill level 190 which is never.
-Regardless of caps recovery time in this model is never negative.
+Regardless of caps recovery time in this model it is never negative.

 # Skill effects progression analysis